 “They’re pretending to have one, at least.”

-Lucille removed a metal grill above her life-support systems to retrieve an oxygen-mask.
-“My bodysuit protects me from vacuum, correct?
+Lucille removed the metal grill above her life-support systems to retrieve an oxygen-mask.
+“My bodysuit is vacuum-proof, isn’t it?
 How long could I survive in space?”

 “At most two minutes.”